 Table 6-9 includes a proportionate reduction in the reallocation of unused Overlying Party pumping rights to account for the reduction in Basin safe yield from 8,650 AFY to 6,700 AFY.

-The non-potable forbearance water in Table 6-9 does include non-potable (recycled) water supplied to Tukwet Canyon and Oak Valley Golf Courses.
+The non-potable forbearance water in Table 6-9 does include non-potable (recycled) water planned to be supplied to Tukwet Canyon and Oak Valley Golf Courses since this is not currently occurring.